 Please note that an enormous amount of material has emerged since the compiling of this listing.
-See, for example, the endnotes in my book, The Underground Railroad South of Chicago.
+See, particularly, the endnotes in my books, Onward to Chicago: Freedom Seekers and the Underground Railroad in Northeastern Illinois (2023) and The Underground Railroad South of Chicago (2019).

 Books and Articles

 Andreas, A. T. History of Chicago from the Earliest Period to the Present Time.
 Chicago: A. T. Andreas, 1884.
 Vol. 1.

 Bateman, Newton & Paul Selby, editors.
 Historical Encyclopedia of Illinois and History of Kendall County.
 Chicago: Munsell Publishing Co., 1914.